telerik/blazor-docs/components/textarea/events.md

 # Events

-The events exposed for the Telerik TextArea for Blazor lets you react to user actions, input.
+The events exposed for the Telerik TextArea for Blazor let you react to user actions and input.
 This article explains the events available in the Telerik TextArea.

 * [OnChange](#onchange)
 * [ValueChanged](#valuechanged)

 ## OnChange

 The `OnChange` event represents a user action - confirmation of the current value.
 It fires when the user presses `Enter` in the input, or when the input loses focus.
-The `OnChange` event does not prevent from using two-way data binding.
+The `OnChange` event does not prevent you from using two-way data binding.

 >caption Handle OnChange event